moreh-dev/transformers/examples/pytorch/all_scripts/README.md

-# Using master script
+# Using the Master Script
-The master script will call the train script in each task with the arguments taking from the file model_batchsize.txt.
+The Master Script will call the train script for each task, with the arguments taken from the file `model_batchsize.txt`.
+This file contains the model name, batch size, device ID, and any other required arguments.
+For example: `bert-base-uncased 64 1 mrpc`

-The model_batchsize.txt contain: model_name batch_size device_id and other args if needed.
-For examble: bert-base-uncased 64 1 mrpc
-When run the master script, you can add one of these flag:
+When running the Master Script, you can add one of the following flags:
--s or --show: To show all task available
+- `-s` or `--show`: to show all available tasks.
--h ir --help: To show what other flags mean
+- `-h` or `--help`: to show the meaning of other flags.
--t or --task <task-name>: To run train script for one specific task -a or --all: To run the train script for all the tasks
+- `-t` or `--task <task-name>`: to run the train script for one specific task.
+- `-a` or `--all`: to run the train script for all tasks.

-Some task has more than one train script.
-Therefore, the task shown when using -s and when run in -t must be specific.
-For example, inside text-classifcation task has 2 train script for glue and xnli.
-In the master script will have 2 task for those script *text-classification-glue* and *text-classification-xlni*
+Note that some tasks have more than one train script.
+Therefore, the task shown when using the `-s` flag and when running with the `-t` flag must be specific.
+For example, the `text-classification` task has two train scripts for `glue` and `xlni`.
+In the Master Script, these will be represented as `text-classification-glue` and `text-classification-xlni`.

-**Note 1**: The model names inside the model_batchsize.txt will be use to run by all the script in that task so make sure the model all the script can run this model.
-Some models require special args or train script should be run manually.
+**Note 1**: The model names inside the `model_batchsize.txt` file will be used to run all the scripts in that task, so it's important to ensure that the model can be run by all the scripts for that task.
+Some models require special arguments or the train script may need to be run manually.

-**Note 2**: Currently this script can only run the train script with 3 args: <model_names> <batch_size>, and <device_id> other args must be set a default value in their train script, otherwise this script will rise an errors.
+**Note 2**: Currently, this script can only run train scripts with three arguments: `model_name`, `batch_size`, and `device_id`.
+Any additional arguments must have a default value set in the train script, otherwise, the script will raise an error.
-I will find a way to fix this in the futures.

-## Train one task
+## Train One Task
-Run the master script with the option -t and task name.
-For example: `bash master.sh -t text-cls-glue`
+To run the Master Script for one task, use the `-t` option followed by the task name.
+For example: `bash master.sh -t text-classification-glue`

-## Train all the tasks
+## Train All Tasks
-Run the master script with the option -a.
+To run the Master Script for all tasks, use the `-a` option.
 For example: `bash master.sh -a`